Guide written by:

-You can also use wood and charcoal barbecues as smokers.
+You can also use charcoal barbecues as smokers.
 In this case, they're equipped with a lid and a vent for smoke extraction (mainly featured on larger models).

-Barbecues with smoker settings mainly come in the form of two half-cylinders (measuring about 50 cm each) with the cooking surface placed in the middle.
-Greasetraps are usually provided and can be found in the centre of the barbecue base.
-These barbecues offer traditional grilling and allow you to add various smoky flavours to your food, depending on the type of wood you use.
+Barbecues with the option for smoking food mainly come in the form of two half-cylinders (measuring about 50 cm each) with the cooking surface placed in the middle.
+Grease traps are usually provided and can be found in the centre of the barbecue base.
+These barbecues offer traditional grilling and allow you to add a variety of smoky flavours to your food, depending on the type of wood you use.
 A thermometer on the lid of your barbecue will help you keep an eye on the temperature.

 Of course, materials and cooking methods are the most important factors to consider.
-Nonetheless, you should also pay special attention to your barbecue's overall size and cooking capacity.
-If you want to cook for ten and your barbecue can only get through four sausages at a time, your guests might overdo it on the snacks and end up ruining their appetite!
+Nonetheless, you should also pay special attention to the overall size and cooking capacity of your barbecue.
+After all, if you want to cook for ten and your barbecue can only get through four sausages at a time, your guests might overdo it on the snacks and end up ruining their appetite!

 The main features of stone barbecues

-Solid and heavyweight, stone barbecues will require their own dedicated space since they have to be fixed to a sturdy foundation (e.g. a concrete slab).
+Solid and heavyweight, stone barbecues will require their own dedicated space in the garden since they have to be fixed to a sturdy foundation (e.g. a concrete slab).

 Traditionally, stone barbecues are used with wood or charcoal; however, the fixed stone frame can accommodate any type of barbecue.
 These structures can be made of: